 Here's how to handle interview-day emergencies without derailing your interview.

 If you're like most people, you find interviews nerve-wracking enough.
-Add an unexpected emergency into the mix and things can easily go haywire — and your chances of landing your dream job could vanish.
+Add an unexpected last-minute emergency into the mix and things can easily go haywire — and your chances of landing your dream job could vanish.

 Waking up sick